open-quantum-safe/oqs-provider/README.md

 Currently this provider fully enables quantum-safe cryptography for KEM key establishment in TLS1.3 including management of such keys via the OpenSSL (3.0) provider interface and hybrid KEM schemes.
-Also, QSC signatures including CMS functionality are available via the OpenSSL EVP interface.
+Also, QSC signatures including CMS and CMP functionality are available via the OpenSSL EVP interface.
 Key persistence is provided via the encode/decode mechanism and X.509 data structures.
 Also available is support for TLS1.3 signature functionality via the [OpenSSL3 fetchable signature